AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Settings
 ======================

-Settings page allows user to configure various settings of CoPilot.
-Please ensure to reach the documentation before making any changes to the settings
+This section describes the Settings options of Aviatrix CoPilot.

+The Settings page allows you to configure various CoPilot settings.
+The default entries are usually sufficient.
+Ensure that you understand the impact of changing an option before making the change.
+Typically, you only need to set the Controller IP options by specifying the controller IP address and the controller service account.

 Configuration
 ---------------